To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 Next up is the Federal Tax ID (or Employer Identification Number / EIN).

-If your SMLLC doesn’t have any employees, a separate EIN is, generally, not required by the IRS.
+If your LLC doesn’t have any employees, a separate EIN is, generally, not required by the IRS.
 Instead, you can use your personal Social Security number.
 But it’s still recommended that you get an EIN.

-Why is an EIN an important part of doing business?
+Why is an EIN important?

 - Using your EIN rather than your Social Security number can be a smart step in avoiding identity theft, which is frighteningly common today.